Native American reservation politics

-Native American politics remain divided over different issues such as assimilation, education, healthcare, and economic factors that affect reservations.
+Native American politics remain divided over different issues such as assimilation, environmental policy, healthcare, education, and economic factors that affect reservations.
 As a multitude of nations living within the United States, the Native American peoples face conflicting opinions within their tribes, essentially those living on federally approved reservations.
 Interactions with the federal government and the overall American culture surrounding them influence day-to-day tribal life.
 Native American culture as a whole rests between the divide of the traditionalists and those who wish to trade the old ways for improved conditions.

 Poverty and culture

 "Approximately 14 percent of all American Indians in 1980 lived on large reservations with reservation poverty of 40 percent or higher."
 Despite the conditions, Natives continue to live on the reservations because they see it as a cultural center for their particular tribe, value the implied sense of community, and receive government-funded benefits that they wouldn't gain otherwise.
 As a cultural center, the reservations serve as a holding place for the old ways of Native American customs.
 "In the southeastern or Woodland tradition, those old ways are most often connected to myths, stories, music, and dance."
 There are some unwilling to share the "old ways" with outsiders because they feel it is sacred knowledge not easily given away to someone not of Native lineage.

 Organizations such as Native American Community Development Institute have been created "as an alliance of the major Indian nonprofits and several Indian businesses in the metropolitan area committed to community-building through sector economic development and large-scale development".
 They are devoted to the increase in economic innovation, and accomplish their mission by focusing on the growing number of Native youths and not placing a priority on traditional ways.

 Native Americans suffer not only the highest poverty rates of all ethnic groups in America, but also the highest unemployment and disease rates.
 Substance use is common among the youth as well as teenage pregnancy and suicide.